olibartfast/object-detection-inference/docs/ARCHITECTURE.md

 - Validate installations

 ### What They Don't Do:
-- Manage inference backend versions (should be done by InferenceEngines)
+- Manage inference backend versions (should be done by neuriplo)
-- Link inference backend libraries (done by InferenceEngines)
+- Link inference backend libraries (done by neuriplo)
-- Handle inference backend configuration (done by InferenceEngines)
+- Handle inference backend configuration (done by neuriplo)

 ## 📋 **Correct Workflow**